JsDaddy/ngx-mask/USAGE.md

 ### Custom pattern for this

 You can define custom pattern and specify symbol to be rendered in input field.
+Patterns may conflict with such letters as h, d, m, s, because we use these characters for dates.

 ```typescript
 pattern = {